 Key Achievements of the SDE Programme

-One example of success came from the Thames Valley and Surrey region, where researchers have launched 35 live projects using the secure analysis environment.
+One example of local success came from the Thames Valley and Surrey region, where researchers have launched 35 live projects using the secure analysis environment.
 These projects utilise 25 Azure workspaces, enabling 66 active users to conduct real-time research.
 Moreover, the region recently developed a proof-of-concept cancer data mart, which consolidates disparate datasets into one accessible platform, allowing for quicker access to critical data.
 This innovation drastically reduces the time it takes to compile data for research from days to hours.

 The Role of Patient Involvement